SettleMint

 Do not schedule installation until all prerequisites are met.
 Missing requirements cause delays and may require re-provisioning of infrastructure.

-For AWS, Azure, and GCP deployments, DALP requires managed services for PostgreSQL, Redis, object storage, backups, and observability.
-In-cluster alternatives are only supported for non-hypercloud environments and require additional approvals.
+For AWS, Azure, and GCP deployments, DALP expects managed services for PostgreSQL, Redis, object storage, backups, and observability.
+In-cluster alternatives are the non-hypercloud path and require additional approval before installation planning.

 If you cannot meet the managed service baseline, review the fully self-hosted section before proceeding.